In Blog, Diet, Exercise, Health, Lifestyle

 My sister died when I was 8 years old.
 In retrospect, I realize that was a particularly severe adverse childhood experience that had a profound impact on my life and contributed to my health challenges later in life.
 My daughter Zeb was 8 when I got my wheelchair.
 That was the onset of her severe adverse childhood experience.
 Years of watching the person who was supposed to be invincible growing steadily more frail each year.
 A profound adverse childhood experience.
 This affects many of our children.

 That is what our children are experiencing when they are watching us grow more frail due to our autoimmune disease.
-Fortunately, Zeb also got to watch the miracle that unfolded 5 years later.
+Fortunately, Zeb also got to watch the miracle that unfolded 5 years later

+And everything changed.
+For me.
+For Zeb.
+Her adverse childhood experience was coming to an end.
+Finally.
 Her adverse childhood experience lasted 5 years.
-Longer if you count the 3 years of decline she had observed before I got into the wheelchair.
+Longer if you count the 3 years of decline she had observed before I got into the wheelchair

 I think about those years often now that I am more aware of how adverse childhood experiences increase the risk of later health problems, and how those years increased the risk of future health issues for both of my kids.
+For those of us with a chronic health condition, our children are also having an adverse childhood experience watching our health issues and our decline.

 Fortunately, Zeb also lived the transformation of how I think about diet and the foods needed for good health.
-She experienced with me and herself, what a change in diet can do for mental and physical health.
+She experienced in me and herself, what a change in diet can do for mental and physical health.
 We often talk about what it meant growing up watching me decline and then recover.
 And about the epidemic of poor mental health and physical health in both children and their parents today.

 And we decided to do something about that epidemic.
 I am very pleased to announce that Zeb wrote a beautiful children’s book about the power of food to improve our energy and our health.
-Growing Strong Healthy Eating For The Whole Family is a wonderful, beautifully illustrated children’s book.
+Growing Strong Healthy Eating for the Whole Family is a wonderful, beautifully illustrated children’s book.

+This book is perfect to help families talk to their children about why food choices matter for their mental health and their energy.
+This book is a must-have for anyone with children or grandchildren.
+There is a growing epidemic of children with anxiety, depression, social anxiety, learning disability, rage, and suicidality.
 There is a growing epidemic of children with obesity, high blood pressure, pre-diabetes, diabetes, and autoimmunity.
 There is a growing epidemic of children with parents with serious health problems.
 All these children need a book that talks to them about why food matters.
 How better food choices can lead to more energy and better moods.
+They need Growing Strong Healthy Eating for the Whole Family.
+Get your copy today.

 Recent Posts